 A protection system controls access to objects by subjects.
 An object is whatever kind of entity needs protection: a region of memory, a file, a service that translates names to addresses, or anything else.
 A subject is the active entity attempting to make use of an object; I will generally assume that it is a process, because each thread within the process has the same access rights.
 Each kind of object has its own repertory of operations that a subject can perform on it, if the protection system permits: for example, a memory region may have read and write operations, whereas a naming service may have lookup, insert, and modify operations.
+An access right is a permission for a subject to invoke an operation on an object.
 Each subject is also an object, because operations can be performed on subjects, such as the operation of terminating a process.